netcrop/lwrap/README.md

   Three buffers been created for handling input bytes.
 We use library functions fread and fwrite to minimize
 the number of function calls.
-A time delay been introduced
+A short time delay been
-for the first occurence of linebreak.
-And another time delay
+introduced for the first occurence of linebreak.
-for initiation of write buffer.
+And another one for initiation of write buffer.
+Therefore the big "O" of input stream through the
+program is constant.

 <img src="misc/timeline.png" height="232" width="382">

 ## Reporting a bug and security issues